belgianmobileid/doc/_OIDC/identification.md

 ***Authorization Endpoint errors***

-If the request fails due to a missing, invalid, or mismatching redirection URI, or if the client identifier is missing or invalid,... the Authorization Endpoint will inform you of the error our itsme® sign-in page.
+If the request fails due to a missing, invalid, or mismatching redirection URI, or if the client identifier is missing or invalid,... the Authorization Endpoint will inform you of the error our itsme sign-in page.

  ![Authorization Endpoint error reponse](/doc/public/images/AuthorizationEndpoint_ErrorResponse.png)